EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 {::boilerplate bcp14}

-The reader is expected to be familiar with terms and concepts defined in CoAP {{RFC7252}}, CBOR {{I-D.ietf-cbor-7049bis}}, OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.
+The reader is expected to be familiar with terms and concepts defined in CoAP {{RFC7252}}, CBOR {{RFC8949}}, CBOR sequences {{RFC8742}}, OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.

 # Background

 EDHOC is a 3-message key exchange protocol.
-Section 7.1 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
+Section 7.2 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.

-This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server.
-(The case of the Initiator acting as CoAP server cannot be optimized in this way.)
-That is, the CoAP Client sends a POST request containing the EDHOC message 1 to a reserved resource at the CoAP Server.
-This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing the EDHOC message 2.
-Finally, the EDHOC message 3 is sent by the CoAP Client in a CoAP POST request to the same resource used for the EDHOC message 1.
-The Content-Format of these CoAP messages is set to "application/edhoc".
+This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server; instead, the case of the Initiator acting as CoAP server cannot be optimized by using this approach.

+That is, the CoAP Client sends a POST request containing EDHOC message_1 to a reserved resource at the CoAP Server.
+This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing EDHOC message_2.
+Finally, the CoAP client sends EDHOC message_3, as a CoAP POST request to the same resource used for EDHOC message_1.
+The Content-Format of these CoAP messages may be set to "application/edhoc".

-After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
+After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.2.1 of {{I-D.ietf-lake-edhoc}}.
 Then, they are ready to use OSCORE.

 This sequential way of running EDHOC and then OSCORE is specified in {{fig-non-combined}}.
-As shown in the figure, this mechanism is executed in 3 round trips.
+As shown in the figure, this mechanism takes 3 round trips to complete.

 ~~~~~~~~~~~~~~~~~
    CoAP Client                                  CoAP Server